 In general, articles for AOPA Pilot should be written in the third person.
 Overuse of the first person (“I,” “we”) is seen frequently in articles rejected by Pilot.
 There are times when use of the first person is appropriate, or even required, but its use generally should be avoided.

 We receive numerous manuscripts on historical subjects.
-While many of these are quite good, we seldom purchase manuscripts of an historic nature.
+While many of these are quite good, we seldom purchase manuscripts of a historical nature.
 Surveys tell us that this material does not appeal to a majority of our readers, and demand for Pilot’s editorial pages is high.
 Further, we realize that there are several aviation publications that specialize in aviation history topics.

 In order to provide a level of consistency among aircraft reports, Pilot generally assigns staff editors to write flight reports and aircraft reviews.
 Similarly, our editors attend most of the major airshows and significant aviation events, so we do not need general articles on Oshkosh—although a specific experience that you had, somebody that you met, or another specific aspect of such a trip may result in a usable article.
 Similarly, our editors write most of our issue-oriented articles.

 While all submissions are handled with utmost care, AOPA Pilot cannot be responsible for unsolicited materials sent to us.
 Do not send irreplaceable original photographs or materials unless we have indicated an interest in purchasing your manuscript and specifically request that you send such materials.
 Instead, send copies—in many cases, standard photocopies will do—or write a brief description of any such materials.

 Following are several types of articles that may be considered for publication.
-It is not necessary to specify for which section of Pilot your submission is intended—and if you specify a section but the editors believe that your manuscript is better suited to another part of the magazine, we will consider it for use in that section, as well.
+It is not necessary to specify for which section of Pilot your submission is intended—and if you specify a section but the editors believe that your manuscript is better suited to another part of the magazine, publication, or medium, we will consider it for use in that location, as well.